 Obtain or Modify an ID Number

-Now that Massachusetts has moved to the U.S. Environmental Protection Agency (EPA) online application myRCRAid - which allows you to apply for and obtain an ID electronically - the process works like this:
+To obtain or modify an ID number, you must use the U.S. Environmental Protection Agency (EPA) online application myRCRAid - which allows you to apply for and obtain an ID electronically per the following process:

-- Register as a RCRAInfo user (follow the link in Key Actions below).
+1. Register as a RCRAInfo Industry User (follow the link in Key Actions below).

-- MassDEP approves your electronic signature.
+2. If your electronic signature is not authorized automatically via the online process, MassDEP will approve your electronic signature following receipt of a signed hardcopy agreement.
 If you have questions about this process, see: Important Electronic Signature Agreement (ESA) Details

-- Login at RCRAInfo, access myRCRAid, and apply for a an EPA ID by submitting a Site Identification Form electronically to MassDEP.
+3. Login at RCRAInfo, access myRCRAid, and apply for a an EPA ID by submitting a Site Identification Form electronically.

 See the detailed instructions and the FAQ in Additional Resources below to learn more.